AguaClara/Fluoride-Auto/FluorideReportSp18.md

 The process of forming flocs requires both the precipitation of aluminum hydroxide from the coagulant and the contact with raw water colloidal particles [(Hurst, 2010)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.6127&rep=rep1&type=pdf).
 Once the combination of precipitation and mixing forms small particles, these new flocs collide to form larger, more porous flocs that can then be used for clarification [(Hurst, 2010)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.6127&rep=rep1&type=pdf).

 This floc blanket clarification is considered hindered settling, which is a form of sedimentation [(Gregory et al., 1996)](https://link.springer.com/chapter/10.1007%2F978-3-642-61196-4_2).
 Sedimentation processes are characterized by the removal of suspended particles, e.g. flocs, sand, and clay, from water.
 Removal is possible due to the differences in density between water and the suspended particles, but is also dependent on the size of the suspended particles, water temperature, turbulence, stability of flow, bottom scour, and flocculation [(Sun, 2004)](http://onlinelibrary.wiley.com/doi/10.1002/0471623571.ch11/summary).
-Floc blanket clarification, however, is primarily governed by upflow velocity of the water and by floc concentration [(Gregory et al., 1996)](https://link.springer.com/chapter/10.1007%2F978-3-642-61196-4_2).
+Floc blanket clarification, however, is primarily driven by upflow velocity of the water and by floc concentration, while the other parameters show a weaker correlation with the creation of the floc blanket. [(Gregory et al., 1996)](https://link.springer.com/chapter/10.1007%2F978-3-642-61196-4_2).
 The relationship between upflow velocity, concentration and water quality can be combined into the mass rate of settling, which is equal to the product of upflow velocity and concentration.
 Within a range of mass fluxes, a distinct interface is established between clear water and the floc blanket and thus one can deduce appropriate values of velocity and floc concentration.
-At concentrations above that ideal mass flux range, the aggregation of flocs becomes thick enough that compression settling occurs.
+At concentrations above that ideal mass flux range, the aggregation of flocs becomes thick enough that compression settling occurs, which refers to when over a quarter of the volume of the coagulant will enter the floc blanket within an hour.
 At concentrations below that appropriate range, flocs are not inhibited by other particles and a suspension with different settling velocities is formed [(Gregory et al., 1996)](https://link.springer.com/chapter/10.1007%2F978-3-642-61196-4_2).

 <div class="alert alert-block alert-danger">
 In the third sentence, it lists how removal is dependent on many things.
 Then the next sentence says this is what floc blanket clarification is dependent on.
 Is floc blanket clarification also minorly dependent on the things listed in the third sentence or does the thirs sentence refer to a different removal method?

 What is compression settling

+-Addressed
 </div>

+Examples of floc blanket clarification are shown throughout the world as further proof of its potential in water purification.
+In Taiwan, a process of pre-sedimentation, floc blanket clarification, and sand filtration is used to reduce 100 NTU water down to potable levels [(Lin et al., 2004)](https://ascelibrary-org.proxy.library.cornell.edu/doi/abs/10.1061/(ASCE)0733-9372(2004)130:12(1481)).
+Floc blankets have also been used extensively to purify water of algae, protozoa and specific virus strains [(LeChavallier and Au, 2004)](http://www.who.int/water_sanitation_health/publications/9241562552/en/).
+Therefore, it is believed that the adaptability of this method in conjunction with the use of PACl would allow for effective fluoride removal.

 <div class="alert alert-block alert-danger">
 Consider if this last paragraph is necessary.
 I think you have shown thst floc blanket removal can be efficient for water treatment through the other paragraphs.

+-Addressed
 </div>

 ####*Coagulation*
-Many sources have shown that PACl seems to be the optimal coagulant for the purposes of removing arsenic and fluoride from influent water. [(Zonoozi et al, 2009)](https://www.ncbi.nlm.nih.gov/pubmed/19381000).
+Many sources have shown that PACl seems to be the optimal coagulant for the purposes of removing  fluoride from influent water. [(Zonoozi et al, 2009)](https://www.ncbi.nlm.nih.gov/pubmed/19381000).
 PACl has been and continues to be used as the most common form of dye removal at the industrial scale.
 Despite its cost, a main reason as to why PACl is so popular as opposed to other coagulants is that PACl does not cause any leeching of hazardous chemicals into the water from dye decomposition [(Golob et al, 2005)](https://www.sciencedirect.com/science/article/pii/S0143720804002724).
 A drawback of PACl is that once its coagulation capabilities are saturated, the dye coagulation drops drastically while other coagulants are able to reach a maximum capacity and plateau.
 The team has been using PACl as the coagulant since the start of the project.
-Thus, for the sake of consistency in results, PACl will be used until the reactor design can be optimized.
-Only once the reactor is optimized can coagulant experimentation be considered.
+Therefore the reasons listed above the team will continue to use PACl as its choice of coagulant for experiments.
+A future experiment may be to optimize choice of coagulant in order to maximize flouride removal, but other more important parameters must be optimized before approaching this issue.

 <div class="alert alert-block alert-danger">
 Can this section be combined with the earlier section describing PACl?
 It seems to reiterate similar themes and may be more impactful there.

 Is arsenic similar to flouride?
 Why include it here?

+-Addressed
 </div>

 ####*Countercurrent Flow Theory*
 The use of countercurrent flow for separation of clean and dirty water is a major component of the Countercurrent Stacked Floc Blanket Reactor (CSFBR) system.
-Countercurrent flow is a common concept that can be observed in biological systems such as the kidneys.
-Countercurrent parallel vessels exchange NaCl through passive diffusion to remove excess NaCl from fluid that would be circulated throughout the body [(Kokko and Rector, 1972)](https://www.researchgate.net/publication/18508204_Kokko_JP_Rector_FC_Jr_Countercurrent_multiplication_system_without_active_transport_in_inner_medulla_Kidney_Int_2_214-223).
 The CSFBR utilized the concept of countercurrent flow to decrease the concentration of dissolved species in reactor 1 by moving flocs from an area of low concentration of dissolved species (reactor 2) to a high concentration of dissolved species (reactor 1).
 This is accomplished by removing the flocs from reactor 2 using the floc hopper and directing them to the influent stream of reactor 1.
-Consequently, the effluent flocs from reactor 1 will be more concentrated with the dissolved species and the system will produce less waste per mass of contaminant removed.
+Consequently, the effluent flocs from reactor 1 will be more concentrated with the dissolved species and the system will produce less flocs per mass of contaminant removed.

 <div class="alert alert-block alert-danger">
 Kidney example is interesting, but maybe unnecessary?
 All the writing is very clear and logical so far, so for next submission focus on concise writing.

 In the last sentence, is the waste referring to the flocs or wasted water?

+-Addressed
 </div>

 ## Previous Work
-In the spring of 2016, the team analyzed data that suggested that the sand filter system was inefficient and decided to move towards the idea of a single floc blanket reactor [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride) Although the sand filter provided cheaper, more adequate removal of fluoride per milligram of PACl used, a key issue that arose with the sand filter was the system run time.
+In the Spring of 2016, the team analyzed data that suggested that the sand filter system was inefficient and decided to move towards the idea of a single floc blanket reactor. [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride) Although the sand filter provided cheaper, more adequate removal of fluoride per milligram of PACl used, a key issue that arose with the sand filter was the system run time.
 The sand filter became saturated with PACl and fluoride too quickly and the head loss built up rapidly.
 In a matter of a couple of hours, the floc blanket was completely saturated to the point where it was no longer efficient or providing adequate removal of fluoride.
 Consequently, the system had to be backwashed too frequently to be an effective process (about every couple hours).
-On a much larger scale, such as a full size plant, a reduction in time to failure would require more maintenance than is feasible.
+On a much larger scale, such as a full size plant, the level of maintenance required to backwash each sand filter would be infeasible.
 In order to address this, the team fabricated a new reactor as seen in the figure below mirroring that of the floc blanket and plate settlers in the current AguaClara plants.
 The team set up a new apparatus fit with stock tanks, a reactor, a turbidimeter, a flocculator, and stock and waste pumps, referencing research  previously conducted on the relationship between the amount of coagulant added and head loss accumulation [(Dao, 2015)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).

 <div class="alert alert-block alert-danger">
 Consider capitalizing spring